lkloh/lkloh.github.io/_posts/2017-09-09-think-before-you-buy.markdown

 (thrown away because they were too lose after losing the Freshman Fifteen), extra bottles of shampoo so I wouldn't need to run to the store so often without a car..

-Honestly, they were actually quite reasonable compared to many other parents.
+Honestly, they were quite reasonable compared to many other parents.
-Some people's parents bought them a mini-fridge for their dorm room.
+One of my friend's parents bought them a mini-fridge for their dorm room, and she threw it out after a year of not using it.
 I had a roommate in grad school whose mother bought her at least 20 pairs of shoes, and a giant wardrobe as well.
 It caused her a huge pain when she had to put everything into